Personal Development

 From the moment students join us at Trinity Academy Leeds, the importance of teamship is impressed on our students.
 They are taught how to work together effectively with different ages, genders, races and religions.
 Students have the opportunity to develop their school community and contribute to their local community which ensures that when they leave school they can engage with society’s institutions and form successful relationships with others.
 We support students’ social development in a number of ways:

-• Students can participate in a range of leadership roles such as Voice Ambassadors or Earthshot Ambassadors
+• Students can participate in a range of leadership roles such as Reading and Earthshot

 • Students are taught British Values through RS

-• Habits of conversation and oracy skills are taught explicitly through the curriculum
+• Habits of discussion and oracy skills are taught explicitly through the curriculum

-• Students are taught about healthy relationships and behaviour through morning meetings
+• Students are taught about healthy relationships and behaviour through weekly morning inputs from their Heads of Year and structured discussions with their Team Leaders, following the PD curriculum map

 • Students are rewarded for social development through The Build, our character curriculum

-• TAL has forged linked with Burmantofts Senior Action to support elder members of our local community
+• TAL has forged links with Burmantofts Senior Action to support elder members of our local community

 Cultural Development

-Trinity Academy Leeds serves a diverse community with many races and a wide range of languages spoken.
-At TAL we celebrate this, it is what makes our school community so very special.
+Trinity Academy Leeds serves a diverse community with a wide range of languages spoken.
+At TAL we celebrate this; it is what makes our school community so very special.
 As part of this, we teach students how to develop tolerance, understanding and appreciation of other cultures.
 Students are taught how to appreciate cultural influences, to understand the role of Britain’s parliamentary system and to participate in cultural opportunities.
-We know how important it is to understand, accept, respect and celebrate diversity.
-Students have opportunities to enhance their cultural capital through art, theatre and Empower opportunities.
+We know how important it is to understand, accept, respect and celebrate diversity and promote this through our TAL Equality Pledge.
+Students have opportunities to enhance their cultural capital through art, theatre and Empower careers opportunities.

 Students’ cultural development is promoted in a number of ways:

-• Visiting places outside of TAL, through our Empower pathway to see exhibitions and museums referencing other cultures
+• Visiting places outside of TAL, through our Empower pathway to see diverse exhibitions, meet professionals and engage with a wide variety of careers and cultural-capital themed experiences

-• All students take part in two Involve clubs a week and are able to choose from a range of exciting options such as Latin, Architecture, Spanish Film Club.
+• All students take part in an Involve club every week and are able to choose from a range of exciting options such as Myths and Legends, Rock Climbing, Chess and Maths Around the World

 • Our weekly Inspire assemblies focus on inspirational role models from various cultural backgrounds that have embodied our core values